grokuku/stable-diffusion/README.md

 ## Project Notes

-Due to the initial emphasis on simplifying the container's usability and setup process, certain project-specific details, such as the variable for triggering environment cleanup, have been left out.
 VoltaML (08) and Kubin (20) have been excluded to maintain focus on Stable-Diffusion for image generation.

 General changes are listed below and **specified in notes if they apply.** Specific project modifications are listed below these.

 ###### Clean Environment

-Auto-clean of environment when a project is behind the remote branch is removed.
+Auto-clean of environment when a project is behind the remote branch is only launched if varaible CLEAN_ENV is set to true.
 To trigger a clean, now you have to delete the file names "Delete_this_file_to_clean_virtual_env_and_dependencies_at_next_launch" in the root folder.
 This applies to the launching project only.

 #### Access rights reset